llmOS/opencopilot/README.md

 ## Overview

 OpenCopilot is a Python framework for building custom and private copilots.

-It's designed to be **fast to get started, extensible, and easy to use**.
-Using OpenCopilot, you can see your copilot come live in 5 minutes, and making a fully functional copilot should take you **less than a day**.
+Building a Copilot that goes beyond a Twitter demo has been complex, time-consuming and unreliable.
+OpenCopilot makes building your own Copilot intuitive, fast and reliable: with it, you should be able to **build your copilot in a single day**.

-Example Copilots built with OpenCopilot
+Example Copilots built with OpenCopilot:

 - [Ready Player Me Copilot](https://rpm.opencopilot.dev/) which helps developers integrate RPM avatar SDK into their games.
 - [Unity Copilot](https://unity.opencopilot.dev/) which helps Unity developers debug, write code and speed up their development flow.